tstavropoulos/tstavropoulos.github.io/blargs/git_submodules.md

 ## [Real Life Examples](#real-life-examples)

-Below are some commandline examples showing working with Submodules.
-They show how easy managing a submodule is (if you use git from commandline, which I highly recommend all programmers be comfortable with).
+Below are some command-line examples showing working with Submodules.
+They show how easy managing a submodule is (if you use git from command-line, which I highly recommend all programmers be comfortable with).
 In the examples below, **PART** is a Unity project and git repository located in `~/PART/`, and **BGC_Tools** is a submodule from [our real, open-source repo of Unity tools](https://github.com/UCRBrainGameCenter/BGC_Tools).

 ### [Getting Started](#getting-started)

+Let's take a look at how you can add an existing repository (`BGC_Tools`) as a submodule to a different existing repository (`PART`).

 #### [Example 1.1: Adding a submodule to a repository](#example-11-adding-a-submodule-to-a-repository)